litaio/lita-slack/README.md

 * `:connected` - When the robot has connected to Slack.
 No payload.
 * `:disconnected` - When the robot has disconnected from Slack.
 No payload.
+* `:slack_user_created` - When the robot creates/updates a user's info - name, mention name, etc..., as directed by Slack.
+The payload has a single object, under the `:slack_user` key.

 ## License